Kucoin/kucoin-api-docs/source/localizable/index.html.md

     "BTC",
     "ETH",
     "KCS",
-    "SC",  //SC has changed to USDS
+    "SC",  //SC has been changed to USDS
     "NEO"
   ]
 }
 ```

-Get the transaction currency for the entire trading market.
+Request via this endpoint to get the transaction currency for the entire trading market.

-<aside class="notice"> SC has changed to USDS, but you can still use SC as a query parameter</aside>
+<aside class="notice">SC has been changed to USDS, but you can still use SC as a query parameter</aside>

 ###HTTP REQUEST
 **GET /api/v1/markets**

+### Example
+GET /api/v1/markets

 <aside class="spacer2"></aside>